filecoin-project/filecoin-http-api/README.md

 # filecoin-http-api (WIP)
 OpenAPI specification for the Filecoin HTTP REST API.

+The HTML version of the documentation can be [viewed here](https://filecoin-project.github.io/filecoin-http-api/).

 This is the specification for the HTTP REST API (to be) implemented by Filecoin nodes.
 Some details of its design and rationale can be found in this [Design Document](https://docs.google.com/document/d/1ANnTHOU-8612ayvvS7Ru4B1L4voojLE0R0TQ8zF1x5s/edit#heading=h.8v8p3fl8e3gj).

 ## Setup